 ?
 What are ways we can challenge and encourage each other to apply the Gospel to all areas of sin?
 What does it look like to preach the Gospel to ourselves and each other every day?
-Possible Answer: Know God's Word and have it in our hearts so that when troubles come, we can remember and apply it.
-Help your group get to very practical application here.

 4. Get out of the Darkness